 Here are some things I picked up from the book.

-can take a :prefix
+delegate can take a :prefix argument

-is used for delegating calls
+The delegate method from active_support is used for delegating calls

 to another object without having to write out the full delegating